About Labor's longstanding Federal Member for Fremantle

 Longstanding Member of the House of Representatives Dr Carmen Lawrence can be respected for many things.
 She deserves particular recognition for commitment to Australia's national civil debate.

-On many occasions Dr Lawrence contributes to the national debate about democracy and its shortcomings in Australia under Howard, and her writings, speeches and lectures are well respected around Australia.
+On many occasions Dr Lawrence has contributed to the national debate about democracy and its failings in Australia under Howard, and her writings, speeches and lectures are well respected around Australia.

 From Dr Lawrence's website: Dr Carmen Lawrence's parliamentary career began in State politics in 1986 when she won for the Australian Labor Party the Western Australian Legislative Assembly seat of Subiaco, held by the Liberal Party for the previous 27 years.

 She was promoted to the State Government Ministry in 1988, as Minister for Education.
 She was re-elected to Parliament in 1989, representing the seat of Glendalough.
 Following the State Labor government's re-election her responsibilities were increased with the addition of the Aboriginal Affairs portfolio.
 In a leadership change on 12 February 1990, Dr Lawrence made history by becoming Premier of Western Australia and Australia's first woman Premier.

 Following Labor's narrow defeat at the 6 February 1993 State election, Dr Lawrence became Western Australia's first woman Opposition Leader.
 She also held the positions of Shadow Treasurer and Shadow Minister for Employment and Federal Affairs.

 Dr Lawrence entered Federal politics by winning the Federal seat of Fremantle in a by-election on 12 March 1994.
 She was appointed Minister for Human Services and Health and Minister Assisting the Prime Minister for the Status of Women on Friday 25 March 1994.